HorizenLabs/zkverify-docs/docs/03-proof_submission_interface/03-polygon_cdk_proof_submission.md

 ---
-title: How to submit a Polygon CDK proof
+title: Tutorial - Polygon CDK Proof Submission
 ---

-# How to submit a Polygon CDK proof
+# Tutorial - Polygon CDK Proof Submission
 In this tutorial we'll go through the process of submitting and verifying a Polygon CDK proof to the ZkVerify chain.

 ## Requirements
-- A Substrate compatible wallet with funds (ZETA) connected to the network
+- A Substrate compatible wallet with funds (ACME) connected to the network
 - A Polygon CDK (Fork_ID 6) FFLONK proof

 ## Step 1